5 Best Password Managers for Opera in 2024

 What makes a good password manager for Opera?

-A good password manager for Opera should provide strong security, an intuitive user-friendly interface, and be compatible across different platforms.
+A good password manager for Opera should have an extension that works smoothly on that browser and doesn’t clash with Opera’s built-in tools, while providing strong security, an intuitive user-friendly interface, and a good selection of extras.
 Beyond securing your data with strong encryption, it should offer features like password generation, auto-fill, and multi-device syncing.
 Password managers like 1Password not only meet these criteria but also offer additional features like dark web monitoring, enhancing their overall value.

 Is using a password manager for Opera safe?

 Yes, using a password manager for Opera is safe.
+In fact, it’s typically safer than using Opera’s built-in password manager.
 Good password managers, like the ones on this list, use strong encryption methods such as 256-bit AES to protect your data from unauthorized access.
 They also incorporate additional security features like two-factor authentication and zero-knowledge protocols, which means even the company providing the password manager service cannot access your stored data.

 Do password managers work seamlessly with the Opera browser?